APIDA Heritage Month Spotlight: Corina Penaia ’16

 What does APIDA Heritage Month mean to you?

-This month is an opportunity for us to acknowledge the meaningful progress that has been achieved to not only elevate these communities who identify with this term but also continue fighting for the ongoing racial injustices.
+This month is an opportunity for us to acknowledge the meaningful progress that has been achieved to not only elevate these communities but also continue fighting for the ongoing racial injustices.
 It’s a time for us to pause and pay respects to those who have contributed historically to building the infrastructure of the US.
 It’s a time for everyone to think critically about how to provide better support and be a better ally.

 News Information